Cookizz/AudioTrackMp3Player/README.md

 # AudioTrackMp3Player
-Sample demo of Android network mp3 music player using AudioTrack and [jlayer](http://www.javazoom.net/javalayer/javalayer.html).
+Simple demo of Android network mp3 music player using AudioTrack and [jlayer](http://www.javazoom.net/javalayer/javalayer.html).

 *Extremely simple demo is just for you! `MainActivity` involves all you want.*